JohnRiddles/westraining-R/intro-to-R/07-programming.md

     ## [1] 0.5

-To define a function, we use the keyword `function` followed by parenthesis and (optionally) the arguments that the function takes, and the expression that the function runs.
+To define a function, we use the keyword `function` followed by parentheses, (optionally) the arguments that the function takes, and the expression that the function runs.
 We then assign this function to a name, in this case, `my_mean`.

 See how typing `my_mean` allows you to see what you have just defined.